 The annual accounting serves two functions:

-- To inform the Court of the activity of the administrator during the probate process.
+- To inform the court of the activity of the administrator during the probate process.

-- To provide the heirs and beneficiaries of the Estate with a full and complete accounting of the transactions that affected the Estate, allowing them opportunity to monitor what is happening in the Estate.
+- To provide the heirs and beneficiaries of the Estate with a full and complete accounting of the transactions that affected the Estate, allowing them the opportunity to monitor what is happening in the Estate.

 At the conclusion of the dependent administration, the Administrator must file a Final accounting that details transactions since the last accounting.
 Likewise, in that final account, the Administrator provides a listing of heirs and beneficiaries and the portion of the Estate each is entitled to receive.

 The Final accounting will be provided to each of those beneficiaries and heirs, who can object if they perceive any defects or problems.
-Once the Final accounting is approved, the dependent administrator distributes the remaining assets according to the Court’s instruction, and the administration will thereafter be relieved of any further responsibility as the administrator.
+Once the Final accounting is approved, the dependent administrator distributes the remaining assets according to the court’s instruction, and the administration will thereafter be relieved of any further responsibility as the administrator.

-Creditor Claims in Dependent Administration
+Creditor Claims In Dependent Administration

 The dependent administration presents challenges for creditors seeking payment from the estate for debts owed by the Decedent at the time of death.
 Unlike independent administration, where the creditors have unlimited options for obtaining payment, the Estates Code laid out very specific procedures creditors must follow in a dependent administration.